Haile Gebre, Mordecofe

 At Mordecofe, the coffee cherry is processed with a 6-disc depulper then fermented in tanks before being washed.
 Haile Gebre’s process includes a six hour washing technique that leaves his coffee beans perfectly clean of any remaining fruit, alcohol and sugars.
 After soaking, the coffee beans are gently dried on raised beds increasing the tactile sensation and therefore creating a supremely balanced coffee.

 In 2010, they added a Probat double sample roaster and grinder to the operation.
 This allows farmers an opportunity to cup their coffees and increases their understanding of remarks about their coffee.
 Starting in 2012, with support from our exporter partners, Mordecofe began experimenting with new heirloom varieties over a 100 hectare area to identify plants with superior cup quality and good yields.
 Due to the high premiums paid in 2011, Mordecofe invested in building a second washing station on the farm.

-Haile Gebre and Stumptown teamed up to arrange a method to track cherry selection more closely.
+In 2013, Haile Gebre and Stumptown teamed up to arrange a method to track cherry selection more closely.
 This collaboration opened the possibilities of interesting flavor combinations by selecting from various plots on the farm.
 Haile still develops his nursery with new plant material which enables him to continue the proper renovation that’s so vital to Ethiopia’s genetic coffee history.